-An admin uses the Security Manager to generate updated policy and membership certificates, encrypt the updated policy and deliver them to the Distribution Service for distribution to the applications he/she owns.
-These policy updates and certificates are signed by an admin, and the subject is the specific application.
-As the result, the application will trust the certificate and the signed policy updates.
+An admin uses the Security Manager to generate updated policy and membership certificates, encrypt the payload with a session key derived from the some nonce value and the master secret for the <sender, recipient> pair.
+The package including the sender public key, destination public key, nonce, and encrypted payload is sent to the Distribution Service to delivery to the target.
+The target uses the information in the package to locate the master secret to generate the corresponding session key to decrypt the payload.
+Once the decryption is successful, the target signs the hash of the package and provide the signature in the reply.

 The Distribution Service is a service provided by the Security Appliance or the Security Manager.
 This service provides persistent storage and high availability to distribute updates to applications.

-Using the destination GUID, the Distribution Service discovers the target and attempts to install the updated policies and certificates.
+Using the destination’s public key, the Distribution Service discovers the target and attempts to install the updated policies and certificates.

 Figure 2-8.
 Distribution of policy updates and certificate